andr1908m/TagParser/README.md

 # Tagser

-Image tag parser that searches and displays image files based on tags and folder chosen
+Python app that returns image file names based on exif tags and path specified

+### File Formats
+Because this is based on the exif standard, this software only works with these file formats:

+* jpeg
+* jpg
+* tiff

-Software required:
+### Software required:

 Python 3 : https://www.python.org/